-- The applicant's identity must be verified in person by providing two pieces of identification prior to proceeding with the criminal record check.
-One piece of ID must be government issued (driver license preferred) and displays applicant's name, date of birth, signature, and photo. - Valid First Aid/CPR certificate (level C).
+The applicant's identity must be verified in person by providing two pieces of identification prior to proceeding with the criminal record check.
+One piece of ID must be government issued (driver license preferred) and displays applicant's name, date of birth, signature, and photo.

+Valid First Aid/CPR certificate (level C).
 Adult Residential Care Certificate offered through St. John's Ambulance is one example of a valid certificate.
 A "CPR only" certificate or an entire on-line course would not qualify.
 The certificate is kept on file, the HR Department notifies managers when updates are required after hiring.
-Expiry dates are listed on pay stubs to alert employees. - Submission of a current driver's abstract.
+Expiry dates are listed on pay stubs to alert employees.

+Submission of a current driver's abstract.
 There is no charge for the driver's abstract.
-This is requested annually and kept on file. - Employees must provide their Social Insurance Number (SIN).
+This is requested annually and kept on file.

+Employees must provide their Social Insurance Number (SIN).
 A SIN that begins with the digit "9" establishes the status of the holder as a person who may legally work in Canada only if the holder has a valid employment visa or temporary work permit.
 The HR department must see and make a copy of the the applicant's original work visa document.
 It is an offence under the Canada Immigration Act to hire a person who does not meet these requirements.
 The SIN card or work permit can be considered the second piece of ID required for the CRC.
 The expiry date of the work permit is tracked by the HR Department.
-It is the employee's obligation to ensure they are legally permitted to work in Canada. - Preferred Certification include: Community Support/Educational Assistant Certificate, Health Care Assistant Certificate, Health Care Assistant Program, Practical Nurse/Licensed Practical Nurse Certificate, equivalent post-secondary certificate, or one year of relevant experience, or proof of academic credentials as stated on the employment application.
-The original of the license or certification from the primary source of the credential must be viewed and a copy placed on the personnel file. - Completion of a "Proof of Continuous Service" form from a prior employer, if relevant (bargaining unit only).
-Prior experience in a CLBC-funded agency may result in a higher step on the wage grid. - Municipal Pension Plan Declaration of Employment - Confidentiality Agreement - Immunization Record or complete Kardel's Immunization Record Declaration form - LPN/RN Managers must provide current original documentation of nursing credential at hire and will provide updated credential annually which is also verified from the primary source by the HR
+It is the employee's obligation to ensure they are legally permitted to work in Canada.

+Preferred Certification include: Community Support/Educational Assistant Certificate, Health Care Assistant Certificate, Health Care Assistant Program, Practical Nurse/Licensed Practical Nurse Certificate, equivalent post-secondary certificate, or one year of relevant experience, or proof of academic credentials as stated on the employment application.
+The original of the license or certification from the primary source of the credential must be viewed and a copy placed on the personnel file.

-Department.
+Completion of a "Proof of Continuous Service" form from a prior employer, if relevant (bargaining unit only).
+Prior experience in a CLBC-funded agency may result in a higher step on the wage grid.

+Municipal Pension Plan Declaration of Employment

+Confidentiality Agreement

+Immunization Record or complete Kardel's Immunization Record Declaration form Date of Last Review: June 1st, 2022

+LPN/RN Managers - must provide current original documentation of nursing credential at hire and will provide updated credential annually which is also verified from the primary source by the HR Department.
 Copy is kept on personnel file.
-This is reviewed and verified through appropriate B.C.
+This is reviewed/verified through appropriate B.C.
 Nursing registries online by the director of HR when the annual performance review is due.
+If verification indicates a person is no longer qualified to perform the required duties, they will be placed on leave until a remedy can be found.
+If a remedy is not possible, and the person is no longer eligible for that position, they may be placed in another position that does not require the credential.
+Termination may be appropriate.